MysteriousGuardian/Remote-RDP/README.md

 # Remote RDP
 The goal of this project is to set up a personal WireGuard VPN lab to explore secure remote access, network segmentation, and dynamic connectivity for a home network environment.

 This lab focuses on creating a practical and reproducible setup for learning purposes, combining WireGuard with Dynamic DNS (DDNS) to handle changing public IP addresses.
-Security aspects will be included at the end to provide additional hardening to the lab infrastructure.
+Reflections about this project will be explained in the last part.

 Remote RDP is seperated into these parts: